5G misinformation: Efforts to counter misinformation

 Many organisations, including the World Health Organization, have created mythbusters and educational material to counter misinformation related to 5G, especially about its effect on health.
 The Australian Parliament, in its inquiry into 5G technology, has noted that community confidence in 5G has been shaken by extensive misinformation, and government agencies as well as industries have stepped up to provide trustworthy information to the public.

-In April 2020, Twitter updated its policy on 'unverified claims that incite harmful activity' which could, among other things, could lead to the damage of 5G infrastructure.
+In April 2020, Twitter updated its policy on "unverified claims that incite harmful activity" which could, among other things, lead to the damage of 5G infrastructure.
 In June 2020, Twitter started placing fact checking labels on tweets about 5G and COVID-19.
 Facebook has removed several posts with false claims of associations between 5G and COVID-19.

+A study authored by doctors Robert R. Brown and Beverly Rubik which concluded that a causal link between the virus and 5G was non-existent was misinterpreted on social media as evidence of a relation between the two.

 A 2020 study recommends that denunciation of the 5G and COVID-19 theory from a world leader would have helped in mitigating the spread of misinformation.
 The study also recommends that the fight against misinformation should ideally happen in the platform where the misinformation is being shared.
 Appeals from cultural figures with large following on social media can also help reduce misinformation.
 The general public can stop the spread of misinformation by reporting harmful content as well as by not sharing or engaging with them.